- Use of COVID-19 Vaccines by Pilots and Air Traffic Controllers

 Updated Health Guidance for Air Carriers and Crews

 The FAA issued an updated Safety Alert for Operators (SAFO) (PDF) that provides interim health guidance from the CDC that air carriers and crew members should be following during the COVID-19 public health emergency.
-The FAA updated the SAFO to align with updated CDC guidance, including the definition of close contact.
+The FAA updated the SAFO to reference President Biden's passenger mask mandate and align with updated CDC guidance, including not working while awaiting a COVID-19 test result and shorter quarantine periods.

 FAA Issues Guidance about Flexibly Managing Scheduled Maintenance Requirements (PDF) Due to COVID-19